 Also known as Bahrain Fort, “Qal’at Al-Bahrain is a famous archaeological monument.
 Archaeological exploration of this place has revealed many historic public and military structures which clearly depict the significance of this fort.
 Over 500 artefacts are there for you to explore.
 You will also have access to an audio guide to help on your way to discovering this amazing place in Bahrain.

 Al Fateh Grand Mosque in Manama

 Al Fateh Mosque can accommodate over 7000 people due to its great area of 6500 square meters.
 It was built in 1987 by His Majesty Sheikh Isa ibn Salman Al-Khalifa.
-A stunning dome made of fibreglass on the top of the mosque captures the attention of the visitors.
-It’s the world’s largest fibreglass dome ever constructed.
+A stunning dome made of fiberglass on the top of the mosque captures the attention of the visitors.
+It’s the world’s largest fiberglass dome ever constructed.
 The floor is made up of marble and Austrian chandelier.
 The mosque is decorated with Kufic calligraphy.